opendocsg/slw-judgments-backfill/2011_SGCA_52/report.md

  the court, in determining whether the accused is guilty of the offence charged, may draw such inferences from the refusal as appear proper.

 17     In the present case, there were no eyewitnesses to the deceased’s death.
 As the person whose DNA was found on the deceased’s corpse in the Unit at the Site and who was the last person to have seen the deceased alive, the Appellant was the best and only person to explain what happened to the deceased on the day of her death.
 His refusal to testify in his own defence to explain the incriminating evidence against him meant that he could not offer any credible explanation.
 Hence, the Judge was justified in drawing an adverse inference from the Appellant’s decision to remain silent.
 The inference was not being used as a makeweight, but rather to reinforce strong circumstantial evidence adduced at the close of the Prosecution’s case.
-To adopt the words of this court in _Oh Laye Koh v Public Prosecutor_ [1994] SGCA 102 (“ _Oh Laye Koh_ ”) at [15], “[t]he circumstantial evidence stacked up against the [Appellant] ... had been so damning in nature as to demand that he proffered some explanation for the death of the [deceased].”
+To adopt the words of this court in _Oh Laye Koh v Public Prosecutor_ <span class="citation">[1994] SGCA 102</span> (“ _Oh Laye Koh_ ”) at [15], “[t]he circumstantial evidence stacked up against the [Appellant] ... had been so damning in nature as to demand that he proffered some explanation for the death of the [deceased].”

 **Whether the Appellant’s lies satisfied the** **_Lucas_** **test, such that they could be used to corroborate the circumstantial evidence that the Appellant had killed the deceased**